danielrcollins1/OED-Expanded/monsters.md

 ## Monster Determination

 To determine the type of monster encountered, roll a d6 and consult the result against the level of the dungeon (depth) in question.
-This will give you the "Threat Rank+ (I - VI) of the monster, which you can then look up the appropriate (Equivalent) Hit Die range.
+This will give you the "Threat Rank" (I - VI) of the monster, which you can then look up the appropriate (Equivalent) Hit Die range.

 |**Dungeon Level Depth**|**d6 Result**|      |       |      |     |      |||**Threat Rank**|**Monster (Equivalent)<br>Hit Dice**|
 |:----------------------|:-----------:|:----:|:-----:|:----:|:---:|:----:|---|---|:---------------|:------------------------------------|